Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 "Mistress Pexthia!"
 The doors slam open, a creature no more than a foot tall, sat atop a cloud floats into the workshop.
 "What, can't you see that I'm busy Cantyl?"
 The woman retorted snidely, "Is there something the matter?"
 The creature, now having floated into the light from the lantern overhead so as able to be seen in a good detail is clearly a patchworked humanoid, made of metal scraps and upon a detailed inspection it would be found that the skin is painted on.
 "Oh, nothing is wrong per se, but you do realise that its the middle of the night?
 The servants are getting restless."

 "No matter, I am just about finished anyway" Cygar finishes up by tightening a bolt and speaking an incantation above the project on the table.
-The object looks li
+The object looks like a normal leather armour with studded rivets for strength and several runes carved into the body, glowing blue, but clearly burning out.
+"Are you going to try it on, mistress?"
+Cantyl picks up the armour by the neck and holds it up ready for Cygar to slip it on, which she does.

+"Incredible!
+It fits perfectly!"
+There is a large gemstone embedded into the gloves of the armour that is glowing, as if collect